-6 ways to control your child's screen time
+7 best ways to lock down a kid's phone in 2022

 Credits — The team that worked on this guide

-Nicole Johnston is a staff writer for Windows Central covering internet security and privacy programs.
-She has a keen eye for pinpointing good solutions that comes from over 12 years of research and writing experience in both the public and private sector, including six years testing and reviewing consumer products and four evaluating antivirus software, parental controls, and identity theft services.
+Nicole Johnston writes for multiple Future Labs brands, including Android Central, covering primarily internet security and privacy programs.
+She has over 13 years of research and writing experience in both the public and private sectors, including seven years of testing and reviewing consumer products and five evaluating antivirus software, parental controls, and identity theft services.